watermelonisred/tp/docs/DeveloperGuide.md

         Use case ends.

 * 2e.
-A student with the same email already exists.
+A student with the same nusnetid already exists.

     * 2e1.
-AddressBook shows error: Student with this email already exists.
+AddressBook shows error: Student with this nusnetid already exists.

        Use case ends.